IBM/db2-event-store-iot-analytics/README.md

 ## Flow

-1. Create the Db2 Event Store table and feed in the data
+1. Add the sample IoT dataset as a project asset
-1. Query the data
+2. Create the Db2 Event Store database and table
-1. Analyze the data with Matplotlib charts
+3. Query the table using Spark SQL
-1. Train a temperature prediction model
+4. Analyze the data with Matplotlib charts
-1. Deploy the model with Watson Machine Learning
+5. Create and deploy a machine learning model

 ## Steps